 Some of the non-confidential projects to which this approach has opened doors include working with Heritage Concorde to bring the iconic aircraft’s droop nose to life again at both the Imperial War Museum, Duxford and Brooklands Museum, Surrey and a unique project with students at the University of Edinburgh.

 “When we were asked by the HypED team to help them develop the hydraulic systems for their entry in Elon Musk’s Hyperloop challenge, we were just thrilled to be a part of their project as the hydraulic consultants to their team,” remembers Mark.
 “We needed to get them to the point where they had a fail-safe system, so we compiled a small test rig with our partners at Fluidlink.
 Getting that system off the drawing board and seeing it perform perfectly the first time we tested it was a brilliant feeling of achievement.
 Taking something like that one-off design from a design concept on paper into production gives us an indescribable sense of satisfaction when it works.”

 “It also evidences that customers value what we are offering.
 I remember Helen asking the president of HypED why they had chosen to work with Hydraulics Online.
 And his answer was spot on when he said it was because ‘we are a truly integrated hydraulics supplier – not just the sales extension of a larger company,’ ” said Mark

-Today, the technical team has grown to include two more hydraulic experts: Jordan and Ian – bringing the combined technical expertise to nearly 100 years and enabling Mark to concentrate on larger and bespoke projects.
+Today, the technical team has grown to include two more hydraulic experts: Ian and Kyle – bringing the combined technical expertise to nearly 100 years and enabling Mark to concentrate on larger and bespoke projects.

 “There’s always something new to design on my desk,” says Mark, “but now I have such a great team with me, I can step out of the engine room every now and again and take a more strategic view of the business alongside Helen.